apollographql/docs/README.md

 # Apollo Docs

 This repo contains the code responsible for building the Apollo Docs site.
 It also houses the content for the Apollo Basics and GraphOS **docsets**.
-We also export shared utilities and components from the [`@apollo/chakra-helpers`](./packages/chakra-helpers) package in the `packages` directory.

 > We use the word **docset** to describe an individual docs website.
 For example, "I just updated the Android docset".